OleksSobol/100-days-of-code/log.md

+### Day 59: April 13, 2018
+ **Today's Progress:** Working on Simon Game #freecodeCamp.
+I was not expected to be so complicated task.
+Took awhile to figured algorithm.
+Will continue tommorow.
+Codepen stop working for me((( 59//#100DaysOfCode

 ### Day 58: April 12, 2018
  **Today's Progress:** I don't know what shoud I used for next project from #freecodecamp a  Simon Game, pure JS or some game framework??If framework I am thinking about phaser.js.
 Did couple task from https://beta.freecodecamp.org.
 A
  58//#100DaysOfCode